lsst/ctn-003/index.md

 ```

 ## Introduction
-The shutter system of the LSST Camera utilizes hall sensors and motor encoders to measure timing of passing the shutter blade.
-During the testing period and the initial phase of comissioning following the Precise Time Protocol (PTP)'s implementation, a gap of approximately 10 milliseconds was observed.
+The shutter system of the LSST Camera utilizes hall sensors and motor encoders to measure the timing of passing the shutter blade.
+During the testing period and the initial phase of commissioning following enabling the Precise Time Protocol (PTP)'s option, a gap of an order of 10 milliseconds was observed.
 This document outlines the configuration, test outcomes, recommendations, and potential further optimization strategies.

 ## Issues
-This is the observation.
+The motion profile for an exposure is shown.
+For one exposure, there are two profiles for opening and closing.
+We fit the profiles with a model to parameterize the motion profile.
+In the example below, there is a gap of 100 ms observed in the open motion.
+The closing profile is regular.
+The right column is the residual of the fit.
+There are separate position sensors of hall and encoders.
+Each is shown.
 ![Motion Profile](figs/MC_O_20250603_000104.png)

 In a log the following error message has been observed.
+This is also logged in a CCS alert viewer as a MOTION alert.
 ```
 [2025-06-03T16:07:13.660+0000] WARNING: Raised Alert MOTION (Check of motion profile using Hall data.) at severity WARNING 1 time.
 Last cause : "There were 134 Hall transitions more than 5.00000 mm off prediction.".
 Overall AlertState= ALARM (org.lsst.ccs.utilities.logging.Logger log)
 ```